-- Remove requirements the KTA construct a turnpike project; - Specify the Secretary would evaluate and determine the feasibility of designating new or added capacity, rather than a portion or portions, of a highway; - Require any toll or turnpike project add capacity or a new highway or bridge where none had existed; - Require the Secretary and local units of government to prepare a joint proposal for a toll or turnpike project, and approval of the KTA and the State Finance Council for the project; - Charge tolls only on users of the additional capacity;
+- Remove requirements the KTA construct a turnpike project; - Specify the Secretary would evaluate and determine the feasibility of designating new or added capacity, rather than a portion or portions, of a highway; - Require any toll or turnpike project add capacity or a new highway or bridge where none had existed; - Require the Secretary and local units of government to prepare a joint proposal for a toll or turnpike project, and approval of the KTA and the State Finance Council for the project;

-- Require toll revenue to be used for the project for which the toll was collected and forbid use of toll revenue to pay other costs; - Charge tolls on all users, regardless of vehicle class, size, or kind of traffic; and - Authorize the Secretary to construct a toll road after meeting the amended requirements of KSA 68-20,120 (Section 5).
+- Charge tolls only on users of the additional capacity; - Require toll revenue to be used for the project for which the toll was collected and forbid use of toll revenue to pay other costs; - Charge tolls on all users, regardless of vehicle class, size, or kind of traffic; and - Authorize the Secretary to construct a toll road after meeting the amended requirements of KSA 68-20,120 (Section 5).

-As amended, the provisions of HB 2369 would mirror those of Senate Sub. for HB 2007 as recommended by the Senate Committee on Transportation.
+The provisions of HB 2369, as amended by the House Committee, would mirror those of Senate Sub. for HB 2007, as recommended by the Senate Committee on Transportation.
+[Note: The Senate Committee of the Whole made a technical amendment to Senate Sub. for HB 2007.]